 The problem (and richness) of subjectivity A second methodological implication of the metaphysical concept of brahman concerns the importance of subjectivity.
-Once we have understood that human thought cannot do without assuming some ultimate, unconditional ground of all that exits - a totality of conditions that exists in an unconditional, absolute, perhaps objective way - we also begin to understand how limited and subjective all our perceptions of this world of ours are bound to be, amounting at best to glimpses of that underlying larger, infinite reality.
+Once we have understood that human thought cannot do without assuming some ultimate, unconditional ground of all that exits - the notion of a totality of conditions that exists in an unconditional, absolute, perhaps objective way - we also begin to understand how limited and subjective all our perceptions of this world of ours are bound to be, amounting at best to glimpses of that underlying larger, infinite reality.
 It follows that whatever knowledge of things we can aspire to possess, it will be so much less than objective, as it can just grasp aspects of that which is "really" the case.
 The objective is elusive, for it would be all-inclusive.

 Ganeri (2001, p.
 1) succinctly speaks of brahman as "the Upanishadic symbol for objectivity itself," as opposed to "the subjectivity that goes along with being situated in the world."
 As the Mundaka Upanishad puts it, brahman stands for that all-encompassing, infinite reality in which everything else is rooted and "through which, if it is known, everything else becomes known" (Mundaka Upanishad, 1.1.3, as transl: by Müller, 1897/2000, p.
 47, and Müller/Navlakha, 2000, p. xi; note that the latter source wrongly refers to Mundaka 1.1.4).
 As I would put it, the Upanishads can inspire in us the humility of accepting that there are limits to what we can hope to know and understand, due to our being situated in this world.
-Such awareness can encourage mutual tolerance, as well as reflective practice in the sense of paying attention to the ways in which people's individual situatedness may shape their views and values.
+Such awareness can encourage mutual tolerance, as well as reflective practice in the sense of paying attention to the ways in which people's individual situatedness differs and may shape their views and values.
 Multiple, subjective views embody a richness of views that would not be attainable otherwise.
-They thus have intrinsic value in the quest for comprehensiveness, for seeking to better know brahman.
+They thus have intrinsic value in the quest for comprehensiveness (seeking to better know brahman) as well as in the quest for practical excellence (seeking to better understand the options for good practice).
 Methodologically speaking, then, the situation is not quite as bad as it looks metaphysically.
-Although there are always limits to what as individuals we can claim to know, no specific limits are beyond questioning and expansion; and to this end, we can always listen and talk to others.
+Although there are always limits to what any of us can claim to know and understand, no specific limits are beyond questioning and expansion; and to this end, we can always listen and talk to others.